Enrique Díez Canedo

-Enrique Díez Canedo (Badajoz, January 7, 1879 – Mexico, June 6, 1944), was a Spanish postmodernist poet, translator and literary critic.
+Enrique Díez-Canedo Reixa (Badajoz, January 7, 1879 – Cuernavaca, June 6, 1944), was a Spanish postmodernist poet, translator and literary critic.

 Early life

 His maternal relatives came from an Extremaduran village called Alburquerque, but during his early years the family moved successively to Badajoz, Vigo, Port Bou, Valencia, and Barcelona; in this last city his parents died in a short period of time.
 Being an orphan, he moved to Madrid to study Law and, once he graduated and settle down, taught art history at the Escuela de Artes y Oficios, and French language and literature at the Escuela Central de Idiomas.

 Career

 He sympathised with Krauseanism and was a denizen of the Ateneo, where he organized a number of acts (homages to Rubén Darío, Benito Pérez Galdós and Mariano de Cavia; and presentations like the one with José María Gabriel y Galán).
 He frequented the gathering of the Café Regina, where he became friend of Manuel Azaña, and started his poetic path publishing his first poems in Versos de las horas, 1906.

 At the same tame, he started to collaborate with the press through El Liberal, where he publishes in 1903 a poem with an award given by that newspaper.
 This collaboration was followed by others in the magazine Renacimiento, and shortly after that his activities in journalism extend to literary and art criticism.
 He collaborates as a poetry critic in the magazine La Lectura, as an art critic in Diario Universal and in Faro, a publication that popularized the ideas of young men such as José Ortega y Gasset, Adolfo Posada, Gabriel Maura and Pedro de Répide.
 He also worked for Revista Latina and the Revista Crítica, directed by Francisco Villaespesa and Carmen de Burgos respectively.
 As a theatre critic he started with a series of articles in El Globo, 1908.
 He was among the contributors of the Madrid-based avant-garde magazine Prometeo.